mmiscool/aiCoder/README.md

 The real magic? aiCoder’s advanced merging keeps your code intact, seamlessly integrating new snippets with precision and reliability.

+## UNSTABLE
+This project is going to be in a state of flux for a while.
+Settings and prompt files may need to be recreated after updates as more settings are added and files are renamed.

 ## INSTALLATION